 A catch operation may be restricted to a certain communication partner in case of one-to-many connections.
 This restriction shall be denoted by using the from keyword.

-The (optional) redirection part of the catch operation comprises of storing the exception value and/or one or more parts of it and the retrieval of the address of the calling component.
+The (optional) redirection part of the catch operation comprises of storing the exception value and the retrieval of the address of the calling component.
 The keyword value is used to retrieve the value of an exception and/or the parts of it and the keyword sender is used when it is required to retrieve the address of the sender.

 The catch operation may be part of the response and exception handling part of a call operation or be used to determine an alternative in an alt statement.
 If the catch operation is used in the accepting part of a call operation, the information about port name and signature reference to indicate the procedure that raised the exception is redundant, because this information follows from the call operation.
 However, for readability reasons (e.g. in case of complex call statements) this information shall be repeated.